SequencingDOTcom/RTP-API-App-Chains/README.md

 * Python

-App chains consist of:

-1. **API call:**
- * API call that triggers an app hosted by Sequencing.com to perform genetic analysis on your app user's genes
-2. **API response:**
- * the straightforward, easy-to-use results are sent to your app as the API response
-3. **Personalzation:**
- * your app uses this information, which is obtained directly from your app user's genes in real-time, to create a truly personalized user experience

 What types of apps can you personalize with app chains?
 Any type of app... even a weather app.
 * The open source [Weather My Way +RTP app](https://github.com/SequencingDOTcom/Weather-My-Way-RTP-App/) differentiates itself from all other weather apps because it uses app chains to provide genetically tailored content to each app user.
 * Experience it yourself using one of the fun sample genetic data files.
 These sample files are available for free for all apps that use app chains.